apache/nuttx/boards/avr/atmega/moteino-mega/README.txt

 The valid values for <toolchain> are BUILDROOT, CROSSPACK, LINUXGCC and WINAVR.

-This port was tested using the OS X / CROSSPACK tool chain, GCC version 4.8.1.
+This port was tested using the macOS / CROSSPACK tool chain, GCC version 4.8.1.
 Please see other NuttX documentation for toolchain details.

 MoteinoMEGA Configuration Options